theon/theon.github.com/content/articles/arduino-auto-plant-watering-part-2.md

 So now our cube server is up and running, we can give it a test run.

-On your computer, install Chrome with the [postman chrome extension](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en).
-To pull some data out of the cube server, load up postman, and in the textbox that says 'Enter Request URL here', enter the following URL, but replacing `54.247.0.0` with your Elastic IP Address you noted down earlier.
+On your computer, install Chrome and the [postman chrome extension](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en).
+To pull some data out of the cube server, load up postman, and in the textbox that says 'Enter Request URL here', enter the following URL, but replacing `54.247.0.0` with your Elastic IP Address that you noted down earlier.

     http://54.247.0.0/1.0/metric/get?expression=sum(moisture(moisture))&step=3e5&limit=3